moj-analytical-services/user-guidance/source/documentation/tools/data-uploader/index.md

 ## Step 4 of 4: Check your inputs before uploading your data

 Double check your inputs to the previous three steps.
-In particular if you are adding data to an existing table be absolutely certain you have the correct database and table name; **the current permissions allow anyone with access to the Uploader to append data to any existing table.** Ensure you are happy with any new database or table names as you will not be able to change these easily.
+In particular if you are adding data to an existing table be absolutely certain you have the correct database and table name;
+**the existing permissions infrastructure allows anyone with access to the Uploader to append data to _any_ existing table, however, you can only _view_ data you have permssion for.** For example, if you accidentally upload data to the wrong table, anyone with permission to view that table will be able to access your data.
+Please check that the table selected for the data upload is correct to avoid granting view access to unauthorised persons.

+Ensure you are happy with any new database or table names as you will not be able to change these easily.
 If all is OK proceed with **Choose file** and **Upload file**.
 Otherwise click on the corresponding **Change** navigation button to return to a previous page and amend your input.

 A progress bar is included for your convenience.
 Once the upload begins a **Cancel** button becomes available, so you can abort if required.
 Note that with a small file the upload is usually so quick that you will not have time to abort.